The Scranton Times-Tribune

 The Scranton Times-Tribune is a morning newspaper serving the Scranton, Pennsylvania, area.
-It is the flagship title of Times-Shamrock Communications and has been run by three generations of the Lynett-Haggerty family.
+Until August 2023, it was the flagship title of Times-Shamrock Communications and run by three generations of the Lynett-Haggerty family.
+It is now owned by MediaNews Group, a subsidiary of Alden Global Capital.

 On Sundays, the paper is published as The Sunday Times.
-The paper has an average circulation of 47,663.
+In the 12 months preceding September 2022, the paper had a daily average circulation of 24,434.